Fort Fair Lawn

 Fort+Fairlawn+76.jpg

 The purchase was funded by grants from the SC Conservation Bank, the National Park Service - American Battlefield Protection Program, and the SC Ports Authority Cooper River conservation program.
 The Coastal Community Foundation also provided bridge funding through its Conservation Loan program.
-Santee Cooper and the Campaign of 1776 of the Civil War Trust also contributed to the project with donated services and grant to cover transaction costs, respectively.
+Santee Cooper and the Campaign of 1776 of the American Battlefield Trust also contributed to the project with donated services and grant to cover transaction costs, respectively.

 “What’s even more exciting than the project itself is the collaboration between so many stakeholders to protect the intersecting natural and historical resources in the region,” said West.
 “We expect the Fort Fair Lawn project to serve as a catalyst for a new program aimed at protecting other important Revolutionary War sites and ecologically significant lands throughout the Santee and Cooper River watersheds.”